 - Their accounts are monitored by law enforcement

 - They want to use your account for criminal activity

 - They want to steal information from you and your network.

 What You Can Do To Avoid Scam Employers

+Look for jobs from reputable websites.
 Online jobs are posted everywhere.
-But the best places to find legitimate jobs from legitimate employers is to find jobs with reputable websites like Onlinejobs.ph, Freelancer, Upwork.
-Websites like us have been around for several years and we’re continuously making changes in ensure that both jobseeker and employers are protected from scams.
+But the best places to find legitimate jobs is from reputable websites like Onlinejobs.ph, Freelancer, Upwork, etc. Websites like ours have been around for many years and we’re continuously making changes to ensure that both jobseekers and employers are protected from scams.

+Don’t be afraid to ask for references or ask questions if you’re not sure.
 One of the best tips I got on how to avoid scam employers was to ask the employer if he has other Filipino workers.
 If he does, ask if you could contact them.
 A legitimate employer wouldn’t have a problem offering references.
 And it is reassuring to know when an employer has other Filipino workers that can confirm that he’s a legitimate business owner.